 5. Fish Sauce

-Although the texture between fish sauce and miso paste is significantly different, you can use fish sauce for cooking soups, marinades, salmon, and stir-fry because it also has an umami flavor to stimulate food tastes.
+Although the texture between fish sauce and miso paste is significantly different, it’s still an acceptable substitute because the taste of fish sauce does somewhat resemble miso.
+You can use it for cooking soups, marinades, salmon, and stir-fry to stimulate food tastes.

 If you choose fish sauce as miso paste alternatives, every one tablespoon of miso soup, just use a half amount of fish sauce as using too much fish sauce can cause a pungent taste.

 Thus, if you want to get a closer taste of miso paste, I suggest reducing the liquids a bit and adding a little bit of soy sauce together.

 6. Tahini Sauce

 Another versatile option to alternate miso paste is Tahini paste which is from ground sesame seeds.
 Its texture is buttery, and the flavor is a bit bitter, but it does provide your dish with the same color as miso paste, making it possible to replace miso paste.

 You can use tahini paste to make sauces, dressings, and marinades as you use miso paste.
 However, this alternative is denser and can impact your dishes with bitterness, so take it into consideration.
 Don’t forget to check if tahini can spoil before you opt for this alternative as well!